 Tumultuous religious conflicts, a high corruption rate, and the recent kidnapping of over 200 schoolgirls by the Islamist group Boko Haram have put northern Nigeria in the international spotlight recently.

-Modupe Oshikoya, a PhD student in the Graduate Program of Global Governance and Human Security at the McCormack Graduate School of Policy and Global Studies, is helping to develop essential systems for predicting and resolving violent conflicts between Muslims and Christians in this African country.
+Modupe Oshikoya, a PhD student in the PhD Program of Global Governance and Human Security at the McCormack Graduate School of Policy and Global Studies, is helping to develop essential systems for predicting and resolving violent conflicts between Muslims and Christians in this African country.

 Born and raised in the United Kingdom with familial roots in Nigeria, Oshikoya brings her educational background in international politics and development studies to her work.
 In addition, with a six-year history working at the British House of Commons research service providing briefings on international affairs, she is well poised to support this peace project.